pvcordeiro/my-finance-tracker/README.md

 ### First Time Setup

 1. On first run, the admin account is automatically created using credentials from `.env`
+2. Select your preferred language (English or Portuguese) and currency (USD, EUR, or BRL)
-2. Create groups for organizing finances (e.g., "Personal", "Family", "Business")
+3. Create groups for organizing finances (e.g., "Personal", "Family", "Business")
-3. Create user accounts or enable registration for users to sign up
+4. Create user accounts or enable registration for users to sign up
-4. Assign users to groups as needed
+5. Assign users to groups as needed

+### Language & Currency

+- **Language selection:** Choose between English (🇺🇸) and Portuguese (🇧🇷)
+- **Currency selection:** Choose between USD ($), EUR (€), and BRL (R$)
+- **Localization:** All financial amounts are formatted according to the selected language and currency
+- **Client-side storage:** Language and currency preferences are stored in browser localStorage
+- **Per-device settings:** Each device can have its own preferred language and currency
+- **Seamless switching:** Change language and currency at any time from the user settings panel

 ### Authentication